OpenCollarTeam/opencollarteam.github.io/index.md

 OpenCollar help can be found at our social partner, the [OpenCollar Theater](http://maps.secondlife.com/secondlife/KBar%20West/23/97/1001) at KBar West.
 See the links at the top of every page for our lists of partners and applications to become one!

-- Distributors -- Please visit our official Distributors here for OpenCollar vendors and so much more!
-[OpenCollar Distributors and Designers](/OpenCollar-Distributors-and-Designers)
+- Distributors -- Please visit our official [Distributors](/OpenCollar-Distributors-and-Designers) for OpenCollar vendors and so much more!
--
+- Designers -- For wonderful designers, and an impressive list creators, visit our [Design Partners[(/Open-Collar-Designers)!

 # User Guide and Other Useful Links
 [Quick User Guide](/docs/Quick-User-Guide)